 Inter-Agency Working Groups will be required to deliver key tourism projects.
-The proposed flagship project - the Dublin Mountains Interpretation and Orientation Centreis a case in point.
-A working group is proposed involving the Hellfire Club landowner Coillte, South Dublin County Council, the DMP and other stakeholders to jointly agree the task of planning and delivering the project .The Council could also establish working group arrangements with, inter alia, the OPW, ITT and Waterways Ireland.
+The proposed flagship project - the Dublin Mountains Interpretation and Orientation Centre- is a case in point.
+A working group is proposed involving Coillte, South Dublin County Council, the DMP and other stakeholders to jointly agree the task of planning and delivering the project.
+The Council could also establish working group arrangements with, inter alia, the OPW, ITT and Waterways Ireland.
 Various local authorities will also form part of these product development Working Groups.

-5.3.4 Collaboration between Directorates project/funding bids
+5.3.4 Collaboration between Directorates in project/funding bids